Brevex/Brevex/README.md

 <div align="center">
   <p>
       IT student who aspires to become a software engineer.
-Currently my studies are focused on web and data science.
+Currently my studies are focused on backend development.
   </p>
 </div>